 Washing your hands properly takes about as long as singing "Happy Birthday" twice, using the images below.

 Wet hands with water

-apply enough soap to cover all hand surfaces.
+right palm over left dorsum with interlaced fingers and vice versa apply enough soap to cover all hand surfaces.